BetonQuest/BetonQuest/docs/API/Obtaining-API.md

 You might want to learn about "Dependency Injection" as a programming technique, but as a quick start here's a simple example:

-This plugin injects an instance of `BetonQuestApi` that was created by the `BetonQuestApiService` into a class implementing some feature.
+This plugin injects an instance of `BetonQuestApi` and `BetonQuestLogger` that was created by the `BetonQuestApiService` into a class implementing some feature.

 ```java linenums="1"
 public class MyAddon extends JavaPlugin {